torutek/react-useApiHook/README.md

 AppTestClient is an instance of your Api client

-OnSucess and OnError are callbacks allowing you to hook into a Global notifier, in this case we are using Notistack
+OnSuccess and OnError are callbacks allowing you to hook into a Global notifier, in this case we are using Notistack

 OnError will pass exceptions thrown by your api client